-Ponderosa Sphere by artist David Jacob Harder was unveiled last year, and was developed in partnership with the Alternator Centre for Contemporary Art and the Lake Country Public Art Commission, Ponderosa Sphere has evolved in the 12 months it has been on display.
+Ponderosa Sphere by artist David Jacob Harder was unveiled last year, and was developed in partnership with the Alternator Centre for Contemporary Art and the Lake Country Public Art Commission.

 Instead of dismantling the project, the Alternator, the Lake Country Public Art Commission and David Jacob Harder will be revising the original sculpture, but this time using another form of found materials – blown out tires found on local highways.
 Harder explains, “My focus for the spheres are alike in that I am in search of decaying membranes, the manufactured world has many similarities to the natural as I believe our formula in innately entrenched in biomimicry.
 I am interested in how tires are like our bark and the conversation of (un)natural decay.”